 The brushes have a classic design: very long, thin black handles that felt well-balanced and easy to grip at any point along their length, so that you can easily adjust your level of precision.
-Compared to the neon pink Skinny Dip or the space-age look of the Artis, the Sephora PRO line isn’t trendy, but it’s got staying power that isn’t based on Instagram fads.
-The only serious competitor in this price range was Sigma ($15-30), which performed similarly during swatch tests, but whose handles felt bulky compared to Sephora’s and boasted holographic lettering that looked as though it would scrape off quickly.
+Compared to the neon pink Skinny Dip or the space-age look of the Artis, the Sephora PRO line isn’t trendy, but its classic design has staying power.
+The only serious competitor in this price range was Sigma ($15-$30), which performed similarly during swatch tests, but whose handles felt bulky compared to Sephora’s and boasted holographic lettering that looked as though it would scrape off quickly.
 Sephora was also the only brand we tested to provide a reusable, locking plastic cap with each brush.
 Even high-end brands like Marc Jacobs and NARS just used plastic tubes or sleeves.
 Sephora’s design keeps the brushes clean and prevents them from getting crushed if you’re traveling.

 Of the brushes we tested, Sephora’s eyeshadow, foundation, and blush particularly excelled, applying makeup with light, even coverage.
 Our eyeliner was the only selection that fell slightly flat: While decent, it lacked the razor precision of pricier options like NARS and Chanel.
 We also noticed more shedding versus brands at higher price points — including a single, errant hair poking out of the top of our eyeshadow brush after we washed it.

-If you looking for slightly higher quality, we'd suggest Chanel ($32-60) as the next step up.
-These brushes push the "mid-range" limit, but our Chanel tester was smitten, describing her brushes as “honestly a dream” — especially Chanel's extremely precise eyeliner brush.
+If you're looking for slightly higher quality, we'd suggest Chanel ($32-$60) as the next step up.
+These brushes push the "mid-range" limit, but our Chanel tester was smitten, describing her brushes as “honestly a dream” — especially Chanel's extremely precise eyeliner brush, which had dense, soft bristles, smooth application, and no shedding.
 However, Chanel’s options are more limited: The brand includes a couple dozen brushes, versus over 100 from Sephora (including a wide range of gift sets).
 If you’re still figuring out your preferences and want to experiment with brush designs, Sephora gives you the space to do so.
 Chanel is better if you already know what kind of brushes you use and are ready to invest in a brand.

 Best Luxury Brushes